metalsoft-io/metalcloud-sdk-go/docs/CreateNetworkDevice.md

 HasOverwriteWithHostnameFromFetchedSwitch returns a boolean if a field has been set.

+### SetOverwriteWithHostnameFromFetchedSwitchNil

+`func (o *CreateNetworkDevice) SetOverwriteWithHostnameFromFetchedSwitchNil(b bool)`

+ SetOverwriteWithHostnameFromFetchedSwitchNil sets the value for OverwriteWithHostnameFromFetchedSwitch to be an explicit nil

+### UnsetOverwriteWithHostnameFromFetchedSwitch
+`func (o *CreateNetworkDevice) UnsetOverwriteWithHostnameFromFetchedSwitch()`

+UnsetOverwriteWithHostnameFromFetchedSwitch ensures that no value is present for OverwriteWithHostnameFromFetchedSwitch, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)